 New Accounting Pronouncements

-Update section to include GASB Statements implemented during FY2023.
+Update section to include GASB Statements implemented during FY2024.

-In fiscal year 2023, the School District adopted Governmental Accounting Standards Board (GASB) Statement No. 96, Subscription-Based Information Technology Arrangements.
-This statement defines subscription-based information technology arrangements and provides uniform guidance for accounting and financial reporting for transactions that meet that definition.
-Under this statement, a government is required to recognize a subscription liability and an intangible right-to-use asset for contracts that meet the definition of a subscription-based information technology arrangement.
-[The cumulative effect of GASB Statement No. 96 is described in the restatement note.
-OR The adoption of this statement did not have an impact on the School District’s financial statements.]
+In fiscal year 2024, the School District adopted Governmental Accounting Standards Board (GASB) Statement No. 100, Accounting Changes and Error Corrections.
+The objective of this statement is to enhance accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent and comparable information for making decisions or assessing accountability.
+The adoption of this statement did not have a material impact on the School District’s financial statements.
+This statement will be applied prospectively.

 Cash and Cash Equivalents

 Cash and cash equivalents consist of cash on hand, demand deposits, investments in the State of Georgia local government investment pool (Georgia Fund 1) and short-term investments with original maturities of three months or less from the date of acquisition in authorized financial institutions.
 Official Code of Georgia Annotated (O.C.G.A.) §45-8-14 authorizes the School District to deposit its funds in one or more solvent banks, insured Federal savings and loan associations or insured chartered building and loan associations.